ritika-b/documentation/docs/Using Randomness/v1/vrf-contracts.md

 |VRF Coordinator|`0xf0d54349aDdcf704F77AE15b96510dEA15cb7952`|
 |Key Hash|`0xAA77729D3466CA35AE8D28B3BBAC7CC36A5031EFDC430821C02BC31A238AF445`|
 |Fee|2 LINK - initial fees on Ethereum are meant to cover the highest gas cost prices.
 To use VRF more efficiently, please [contact us](https://chainlinkcommunity.typeform.com/to/OYQO67EF?page=docs-VRF)|

-[block:callout]
-{
-  "type": "success",
+> 📘 Early Access
+>
-  "body": "For the most efficient consumption of Chainlink VRF on Ethereum, please contact us using [this form](https://chainlinkcommunity.typeform.com/to/OYQO67EF?page=docs-VRF) to create a payment channel, through which we can provide VRF to you at the cost of Ethereum network gas fees.
-You will only be paying in LINK for the gas costs incurred by the Chainlink node from calling your smart contract.", "title": "Early Access"
+> For the most efficient consumption of Chainlink VRF on Ethereum, please contact us using [this form](https://chainlinkcommunity.typeform.com/to/OYQO67EF?page=docs-VRF) to create a payment channel, through which we can provide VRF to you at the cost of Ethereum network gas fees.
+You will only be paying in LINK for the gas costs incurred by the Chainlink node from calling your smart contract.
-}
-[/block]

 # Kovan

+> 🚰Kovan Faucets
+>
+> Testnet LINK are available from https://kovan.chain.link:
+> Testnet ETH are available from https://faucets.chain.link/kovan

 |Item|Value|
 |---|---|